janbar/tbs-dvb-driver/README.txt

 - Branch v6.3 : build drivers with Linux kernel version from 6.3.
 - Branch v6.4 : build drivers with Linux kernel version from 6.4.
 - Branch v6.8 : build drivers with Linux kernel version from 6.5 to 6.9.
+- Branch v6.10: build drivers with Linux kernel version from 6.10 to 6.11.

 See below to install the required firmwares in path /lib/firmware/.